 I'M HAPPY TO HELP to orient you and give you tips for making the most of your stay.
-If you like to run, the apartment is 15 min by foot from the best scenic hilltop park in the city.
-Open to having you as a running partner if time allows.
+If you enjoy running or climbing hidden urban staircases, the apartment is 15 min by foot to the north of the best scenic hilltop park in the city.
 It's entirely possible and a fairly flat route to ride a bike from the apartment to the Golden Gate Bridge.

 *** How To BOOK

-PLEASE check in with me prior to booking.
+PLEASE first introduce yourself and receive a greenlight from me prior to booking.
 This will ensure that your credit card is not tied up in the event that I am not available to immediately accept your booking.